louismeuret/ARNy_Plotter/README.md

-# ARNy Plotter — Trajectory Plotting Web Application for RNA
+# ARNy Plotter — Trajectory Plotting Web server for RNA

 **ARNy Plotter** is a web-based visualization and analysis tool designed for exploring RNA simulation trajectories.
 It supports a wide range of molecular dynamics (MD) formats, and provides publication-ready plots including contact maps, RMSD, eRMSD, torsions, dot-bracket transitions, and more.